turbot/guardrails-docs/docs/getting-started/getting-started-aws/create-calculated-exception/index.md

 <p><img alt="template-active" src="/images/docs/guardrails/getting-started/getting-started-aws/create-calculated-exception/template-active.png"/></p>

 Guardrails immediately evaluates the template in the context of the chosen **Test Resource**.
 The template output, `Check: Enabled`, is the calculated policy value that will govern any bucket’s **AWS > S3 > Bucket > Versioning** policy if the bucket is tagged with `environment:development`.
-Buckets with that tag will be exempted from the versioning governance control.
-Buckets that lack the tag, and that do not enable versioning, will be in the `Alarm` state.
+For all others buckets, Guardrails will go into Alarm state if versioning is not enabled.

 The result we see for our test resource confirms that `Check: Enabled` is the applicable setting for this bucket.
 Why?
 Because the test bucket does not have a tag `{ "environment": "development" }`.